Waddesdon Manor

 Waddesdon Manor is a country house in the village of Waddesdon, in Buckinghamshire, England.
-Owned by the National Trust and managed by the Rothschild Foundation, it is one of the National Trust's most visited properties, with over 463,000 visitors in 2019.
+Owned by the Rothschild Foundation and managed by the National Trust, it is one of the National Trust's most visited properties, with over 463,000 visitors in 2019.

 The Grade I listed house was built in a mostly Neo-Renaissance style, copying individual features of several French châteaux, between 1874 and 1889 for Baron Ferdinand de Rothschild (1839–1898) as a weekend residence for entertaining and to house his collection of arts and antiquities.
 As the manor and estate have passed through three generations of the Rothschild family, the contents of the house have expanded to become one of the most rare and valuable collections in the world.
 In 1957, James de Rothschild bequeathed the house and its contents to the National Trust, opening the house and gardens for the benefit of the general public.
 Unusually for a National Trust property, the family of James Rothschild, the donor, manage the house.
-The Rothschild Foundation, chaired by Jacob Rothschild, 4th Baron Rothschild, acts as custodian and continues to invest in the property.
+The Rothschild Foundation, chaired by Dame Hannah Rothschild, continues to invest in the property.

-Located in the Aylesbury Vale, 6.6 miles (10.6 km) west of Aylesbury,

-Waddesdon Manor won Visit England's Large Visitor Attraction of the Year category in 2017.

 History

 1874–1898

 In 1874, Baron Ferdinand de Rothschild bought the Waddesdon agricultural estate from the Duke of Marlborough with money inherited from his father Anselm.
 Rothschild was familiar with the estate from fox hunting in the locality.
 At the time of purchase, the estate had no house, park or garden.
-The site of the future Manor House was a bare hill.
-Known as Lodge Hill, it had been stripped of its timber by the impoverished Duke of Marlborough prior to the sale.
+The site of the future manor house was a bare hill known as Lodge Hill, which had been stripped of its timber by the impoverished Duke of Marlborough prior to the sale.
 Over the following three years, the summit of the hill was levelled; eventually, on 18 August 1877, the foundation stone was laid.

 The first house party was held in May 1880 with seven of Rothschild's close male friends enjoying a fireworks display.
 When, finally, the main house was ready in 1883, Rothschild invited 20 guests to stay.
-Before his premature death in 1898, on weekends between May and September Rothschild was host to many important guests including the future king Edward VII.
+Before his premature death in 1898, on weekends between May and September, Baron de Rothschild was host to many important guests, including Albert Edward, Prince of Wales (the future King Edward VII).
 House parties usually involved 14 to 20 guests.

 Guests commented on the level of luxury service provided by the 24 house staff.
 In 1890, Queen Victoria unusually requested to pay a visit.
 She was impressed with the beauty of the house and grounds as well as Rothschild's ability to quietly manage the day's events.
 She was struck by the newly installed electric lights designed to look like candles in the chandeliers, and it is reported that she asked for the room to be darkened to fully witness the effect.